 The Car Connection Ford Ecosport Overview

-The version destined for the U.S. will be sourced from a Ford production facility in India.
-Our version in the States will be a new generation of EcoSports, which has been on sale around the world since 2013.
+American-market Ecosports are assembled in India.
+Our version in the States is one of a generation that has been on sale around the world since 2013.

 Designed to square off against rivals like the Mazda CX-3 and the Chevrolet Trax, the EcoSport is a small five-seat crossover with limited cargo space and a tight second row of seats.
 But its pint-size dimensions make it decidedly city-oriented here.
 Instead of a liftgate like its rivals, the EcoSport features a swing-out tailgate.
 In some markets, that tailgate has a spare tire festooned to it, but the American EcoSport does without a spare.
 That's not necessarily unusual; most rivals do without a fifth wheel and tire as well.